RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-29-PSExcel-Intro.md

 $Excel = New-Excel -Path C:\temp\Demo.xlsx
 {% endhighlight %}

 This is a very basic function, it just creates a OfficeOpenXml.ExcelPackage object.
-I like abstraction though; I don't want to remember that I have to call ```New-Object OfficeOpenXml.ExcelPackage $Path```, I just want to say ```New-Excel```
+I like abstraction though; I don't want to remember that I have to call ```New-Object OfficeOpenXml.ExcelPackage $Path```, I just want to say ```New-Excel```.

 #### Get a workbook

-We already have an ExcelPackage to work with, we can get the workbook from this.
-More abstraction, this case it's literally just calling the Workbook property.
+We have an ExcelPackage to work with, now we can get the workbook from this.
+More abstraction; this case it's literally just calling the Workbook property.

 {% highlight powershell %}
 $Workbook = $Excel | Get-Workbook